pblack/docs/content/deployment-and-management/deploying-with-s3.md

 * Set your domain name to be the same as your bucket (*e.g, forestry.io*), and then click `Create`.

 ### Create A Records
-You must create an a-record that tells the DNS which S3 bucket to serve.
+You must create an A-record that tells the DNS which S3 bucket to serve.
 We need to do this for your root domain *(e.g, forestry.io)* and your www. subdomain *(e.g, www.forestry.io)*.

 #### Root Domain